 We were back at home this week as we welcomed Cwm Rhondda looking to build on last week's

-the season on the wing.
+start of the season on the wing.

 Despite us starting poorly and not getting out of first gear we found ourselves 3 - 0 up inside 20 minutes with goals two goals from Shay Rees and a Carl Semmens strike from the half way line.
 The away side were then awarded a penalty which was saved by the Town keeper before a well struck free kick from the edge of the box reduced the deficit.
-Straight after we restored our 3 goal lead when Mickey Jones scored his second goal in the 3 games.
+Straight after we restored our 3 goal lead when Mickey Davies scored his second goal in the 3 games.
 Then 5 minutes before the break we hit the self destruct button and lost all shape and composure and allowed the visitors back into the game with an easy finish on the stroke of half time.

 At half time with us to busy arguing amongst ourselves and thinking the game was won we went out for the second half with completely the wrong attitude and inside the first 15 minutes our complacency got the better of us.
 2 sloppy goals and one fantastic strike put the visitors 5 - 4 up which totally took the wind out of our sails.
 We had chances ourselves in the second half to equalise and even win the game but our end product in the final 3rd let us down.
 Final Score 4 - 5

 A very disappointing result today as you can't give away a 3 goal lead like we did but credit to the away side who never gave up.
 We must learn from this and goes to show there are no easy games in this league so we can't afford to be stuck in first gear all game and expect to get anything from it.
 We look to put things right next week as we travel to Treherbert who we narrowly lost 3 - 4 to a few weeks ago knowing we need a 100% improvement on today's performance.